List of ambassadors of Poland to the United Kingdom

-The Republic of Poland ambassador to the United Kingdom (known formally as the Ambassador Extraordinary and Plenipotentiary of the Republic of Poland to the Court of St James's) is the official representative of the Government of the Republic of Poland to the Queen and Government of the United Kingdom of Great Britain and Northern Ireland.
+The Republic of Poland ambassador to the United Kingdom (known formally as the Ambassador Extraordinary and Plenipotentiary of the Republic of Poland to the Court of St James's) is the official representative of the Government of the Republic of Poland to the King and Government of the United Kingdom of Great Britain and Northern Ireland.

 The main building of the embassy is located in the City of Westminster close to the Regent's Park.
 Moreover the Consular and Economic sections are located in the City of London on Bouverie Street.
 In addition there are Consulates General located in Belfast, Edinburgh and Manchester.

 History

 The first permanent Polish diplomatic mission was created in late 18th century by the last King of Poland, Stanislaus Augustus.
 After partitions of Poland, there was over a century gap in diplomatic relations.
 The mission was re-established following Poland regaining independence in the aftermath of World War I.